-- Meals Meals consumed off of the school district's premises and in-district meals at area restaurants (excludes catered board meeting meals). - Lodging Hotel charges. - Transportation Airfare, car rental (can include fuel on rental), taxis, mileage reimbursements, leased cars, parking and tolls. - Motor Fuel Gasoline.
+- Meals Meals consumed off of the school district's premises and in-district meals at area restaurants (excludes catered board meeting meals). - Lodging Hotel charges. - Transportation Airfare, car rental (can include fuel on rental), taxis, mileage reimbursements, leased cars, parking and tolls. - Motor Fuel Gasoline. - Other Registration fees, telephone/cell phone, internet service, fax machine, and other reimbursements (or on-behalf of) to the superintendent and board member not defined above.

-- Other Registration fees, telephone/cell phone, internet service, fax machine, and other reimbursements (or on-behalf of) to the superintendent and board member not defined above. - 3.
-Outside compensation and/or fees received by the Superintendent for professional consulting and/or other personal services in Fiscal Year 2017.
+3. Outside compensation and/or fees received by the Superintendent for professional consulting and/or other personal services in Fiscal Year 2020.

-For the Twelve-Month Period 2017 d Ended June 30,
+For the Twelve-Month Period Ended June 30, 2020

 Name(s) of Entity(ies) Amount

 None

 Total \$0

-4. Gifts received by the executive officer(s) and Board Members (and first degree relatives, if any) in Fiscal Year 2017.
+4. Gifts received by the executive officer(s) and Board Members (and first degree relatives, if any) in Fiscal Year 2020.

 For the Twelve-month Dr. Rodney

 Period Ended June 30, Watson

-2017 Superintendent
+2020 Superintendent

 Summary Amounts \$0

 Dr.

-For the Deborah Chris A. Justine Rhonda Rhonda Donald Jana
+For the Deborah Chris A. Kelly P. Justine Winford Rhonda Donald Jana

-Twelve-month Jensen Bell Durant L. Faust Newhouse Davis Gonzalez
+Twelve-month Jensen Bell Hodges Durant Adams Newhouse Davis Gonzalez

 Period Ended Position

-June 30, 2017 #1 #2 #3 #4 #5 #6 #7
+June 30, 2020 #1 #2 #2 #3 #4 #5 #6 #7

 Summary

-Amounts \$0 \$0 \$0 \$0 \$0 \$0 \$0
+Amounts \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0